bikeshaving/crank/website/guides/11-reference-for-react-developers.md

 You can also access values many other ways.
 See the [guide on accessing rendered values](./lifecycles#accessing-rendered-values) for more information.

 ## React Contexts
 Because we refer to the `this` keyword of components as “the component’s context” (“controller” would have been three more characters), we refer to the equivalent concept of [React’s Context API](https://reactjs.org/docs/context.html) as “provisions” instead.
-We use the methods `get` and `set` to define provisions between components.
+We use the context methods `provide` and `consume` to define provisions between ancestor and descendant components.
 See [the guide on provisions](./reusable-logic#provisions) for more information.